Akosovski/Gaming-Showcase-Frontend/Readme.md

 ## Upcoming Features ✨

 - Use centralized variables instead of individual assignments
-- Use Steam API to sync the stats (https://steamcommunity.com/dev/apikey)
-- Also find a way to sync the stats from battle chronicles
+- Find a way to sync the stats from battle chronicles